Large Language Models (LLMs)

 Hosting your own open source LLM models does require more work than using proprietary LLMs.
 MLflow from Databricks makes this easier for someone with Python experience to pull any transformer model and use it as a Python object.

-How do I choose which LLM to use based on a set of evaluation criteria?
+How do I choose which LLM to use?

 Evaluating LLMs is a challenging and evolving domain, primarily because LLMs often demonstrate uneven capabilities across different tasks.
 An LLM might excel in one benchmark, but slight variations in the prompt or problem can drastically affect its performance.